openshift/ansible-service-broker/test/README.md

 since the scripts will use `oc whoami -t` to get your token for authentication.

 NOTE: and you can't be a system:admin for this.

+NOTE: You will also need to enable `auto_escalate` feature on the broker.
+You can do this by editing the template or by editing the configmap of an already deployed broker